-A new study sheds an interesting light on stress and health, claiming that a person’s mindset about stress may be the most important predictor in how it affects them.
-The results of the groundbreaking study show that if you simply change your beliefs about stress, then stress can actually be a good thing.
+The inescapable truth is that most people view stress as bad – and rightfully so.
+When you consider the negative mental and physical reactions to excessive stress, it’s easy to see why so many of perceive a negative relationship between stress and health.
+However, recent research sheds an interesting light on stress and health, suggesting that your mindset about stress may an important predictor in how it affects your life.
+The results of the groundbreaking study suggest that if you simply change your beliefs about stress and health, then stress can actually be a good thing.

 Stress is Bad, Stress is Good

-The second group includes people with a stress-is-enhancing mindset.
-Subjects in this group believe that stress actually improves the learning process and promotes personal growth.
-It should come to no surprise that the group of subjects with the stress-is-enhancing mindset reported having better health, greater satisfaction in life and superior work performance than the group with the stress-is-debilitating mindset.
-This connection between stress and health brings exciting innovation to people with all types of stress-related anxiety disorders.
+You probably already know where this is going but just to clarify: the group of subjects with the stress-is-enhancing mindset reported having better health, greater satisfaction in life and superior work performance than the group with the stress-is-debilitating mindset.
+The clear connection between mindset, stress and health brings exciting innovation to people with all types of stress-related anxiety disorders.

 The Meaning of Mindset

 What is the meaning of mindset in dealing with stress and health?
 Well, there are both mental and physiological factors to consider.

 Mentally, subjects from the stress-is-enhancing mindset proved more likely to use productive strategies in dealing with stress-inducing tasks.
 This group was also more likely to seek out feedback regarding such tasks.
 Anyone looking for a better stress and health relationship should consider these positive perspectives.

 Physiologically, the stress-is-enhancing group also showed optimal levels of cortisol activity.
 A brief lesson on cortisol sheds more light on the benefits of a positive stress and health mindset.